 Is It Important?

-Firstly, as much as you would like to opt out, not all meetings can be declined.
-A lot of them are important, but you should identify the plethora of meetings that really don’t need your attendance.
+Firstly, as much as you would like to opt out, you cant decline all meetings.
+A lot of them are actually important.
+You can, however, be strong about the plethora of meetings that really don’t need your attendance.

-- Is the meeting set up with an organised structure that has a clear purpose and agenda?
+- Is there an organized structure to the meeting, with a clear purpose and agenda?

 - Is the topic of conversation important and timely?

-- If progress is going to be made, are the right people going to be in the room?
+- Will the right people be in the room?

-- Is there contextual information available to attendees in advance?
+- Is there contextual information available in advance?

 Ways to Say No

-If you want to make the grade as a true Productivity Ninja you are going to have to be ruthless and say no to more meetings – especially the dull ones.
-Saying No, as we know, isn’t the easiest thing to do, and it carries some risk, so here are some tips on how to politely decline your next meeting:
+If you want to make the grade as a true Productivity Ninja you are going to have to be ruthless.
+That means you say no to more meetings – especially the dull ones.
+Saying No, as we know, isn’t the easiest thing to do.
+It carries some risk, so here are some tips on how to politely decline your next meeting:

 2) Just say No, but Kindly

 3) Suggest a Different Option

 How do you decline a meeting invitation politely?
-Let us know in the comment box below or tweet us @thinkproductivecanada
+Let us know in the comment box below or tweet us @thinkproductiveusa